RiansyahTohamba/coding-notes/software-design/john-talk-io/John Ousterhout_ _A Philosophy of Software Design_ _ Talks at Google.md

 OK.

-So any thoughts on
-the hiring process
+So any thoughts on the hiring process

 based on what you've observed?

-And the question
-has, how would you

-change the hiring process
-which is so algorithm heavy?
+And the question has, how would you change the hiring process which is so algorithm heavy?

 Can you share your experience
 when you ran your company?

+## john prefer faster learner
-JOHN OUTSERHOUT: Hiring
-process, actually, I'm
+JOHN OUTSERHOUT: Hiring process, actually, I'm

 not sure it relates
 to software design.